-So far in 2016, HMC Ships Moncton, Summerside, Edmonton, and Saskatoon have deployed on Op CARIBBE.
-Combined, they have seized or disrupted a total of approximately 4,260 kg of cocaine and 1,520 kg of marijuana.
+Between February and April 2016, HMC Ships Moncton, Summerside, Edmonton, Saskatoon, and Vancouver have deployed on Op CARIBBE.
+Combined, they seized or disrupted a total of approximately 2,930 kg of cocaine and 1,520 kg of marijuana.

 As part of Operation CARIBBE, Canada is contributing Canadian Armed Forces ships and aircraft to Operation MARTILLO – a joint, combined and interagency effort by Canada, the United States, France, the Netherlands, Spain and the United Kingdom to prevent illicit trafficking in the Caribbean sea, the eastern Pacific Ocean, and the coastal waters of Central America.

 The task force

 The forces deployed are normally warships from the Royal Canadian Navy and CP-140 Aurora aircraft from the long-range patrol squadrons of the Royal Canadian Air Force.